HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 This section provides guidance that goes beyond NIST 800-63A for its practical application in healthcare settings.
 The following example procedures can be used to achieve IAL2 and other identity assurance levels between IAL1 and IAL2 in typical healthcare workflows and considering the identity evidence generally available across all patient populations.
 With a desire to address this guidance in a way that is mindful of health equity considerations, the group has spent a substantial amount of time contemplating sensitive populations such as pediatric patients and unhoused persons, and this guidance therefore reflects an understanding of the prevalence of shared home addresses (when shelters and last known hospitalization are used for this) and other cases where identity evidence typically needed for IAL2 remote may not be available.
 The levels articulated below and the systems of Identity Providers following this guidance **SHALL** be consistent with NIST 800-63 except as specified otherwise in this guide.
 Specifically, IAL1.6 and IAL1.8 requirements are intended to be consistent with NIST 800-63A identity verification procedures for IAL2 identity assurance, however with different required identity evidence as indicated.

+NOTE: The IALs defined below are not currently specified in a code system or value set within this IG.

 ### Best Practices for Identity Verification

 The intermediate identity assurance levels (IAL1.2-1.8) described below have NOT been endorsed by NIST in any capacity, though feedback has been invited.